solana-foundation/developer-content/content/cookbook/transactions/offline-transactions.md

   await connection.confirmTransaction(airdropSignature);

   // you can use any keypair as nonce account authority,
-  // load default solana keypair for nonce account authority const nonceAccountAuth = await getKeypairFromFile();
+  // this uses the default Solana keypair file (id.json) as the nonce account authority const nonceAccountAuth = await getKeypairFromFile();

   let nonceAccount = Keypair.generate();